Oceanir

 Why people switch

 Developers who start with Google Lens for object identification and then need programmatic geolocation typically move to Picarta for the API, then to Oceanir when they realize a pin without evidence does not survive a review.
-Oceanir consolidates both needs: free D1 triage, a geolocation-specific API included in Pro, and evidence bundles that neither Lens nor Picarta provides.
+Oceanir combines free D1 triage, reviewed geolocation API integrations, and evidence bundles that neither Lens nor Picarta provides.

 The honest gap

 Google Lens is genuinely the best free tool for identifying objects and text in an image.
-Picarta has a more mature public API with better documentation examples and a lower friction-to-first-result.
-If you only need object labels, Lens.
-If you need a quick pin via API, Picarta.
-Oceanir is for analysts who need coordinates, evidence, and API access in one self-serve subscription.
+Picarta has a mature public API and low friction to a first result.
+If you only need object labels, use Lens.
+Oceanir is for reviewed integrations that need coordinates plus evidence.

 Try a free D1 scan